 The electric planer is powered by electricity and does not require manual labor.
 It is a handheld tool that is easy to use.
 The electric planer is available in different sizes and can be used for different purposes.

-Electric planers are generally handy and lightweight.
+The best electric hand planers are generally handy and lightweight.
 It can be used in different environments, provided with a power source.
 You can use this tool in several places where the bench planer may not be possible.

 Unlike the table planer, you pass the tool over the workpiece with a hand planer, where you have to push the workpiece through the machine.
 That also means that the electric hand planer is for trimming small wood pieces and minor correction projects.